-Resolution No: RESOLUTION OF THE ( Title of Governing Body/City Council, Board of Supervisors ) OF ( City, County, District Applicant ) APPROVING THE APPLICATION FOR GRANT FUNDS FROM THE HABITAT CONSERVATION FUND PROGRAM WHEREAS , the people of the State of California have enacted the California Wildlife Protection Act of 1990, which provides funds to the State of California for grants to local agencies to acquire, enhance, restore or develop facilities for public recreation and fish and wildlife habitat protection purposes; and WHEREAS , the State Department of Parks and Recreation has been delegated the responsibility for the administration of the HCF Program, setting up necessary procedures governing project application under the HCF Program; and WHEREAS , said procedures established by the State Department of Parks and Recreation require the applicant to certify by resolution the approval of application(s) before submission of said application(s) to the State; and WHEREAS, the applicant will enter into a contract with the State of California to complete the project(s); NOW, THEREFORE, BE IT RESOLVED that the (Applicant's Governing Body) hereby: 1.
+Resolution No: District UTION OF THE (Title of Governing Body/City Council, Board of Supervisors) OF (City, County, Applicant) APPROVING THE APPLICATION FOR GRANT FUNDS FROM THE HABITAT ERVATION FUND PROGRAM 1990, w EAS , the people of the State of California have enacted the California Wildlife Protection Act of thich provides funds to the State of California for grants to local agencies to acquire, enhance, or develop facilities for public recreation and fish and wildlife habitat protection purposes; and adminis EAS , the State Department of Parks and Recreation has been delegated the responsibility for the stration of the HCF Program, setting up necessary procedures governing project application under F Program; and applica EAS , said procedures established by the State Department of Parks and Recreation require the nt to certify by resolution the approval of application(s) before submission of said application(s) to te; and VHERI EAS , the applicant will enter into a contract with the State of California to complete the project(s); NOW, THEREFORE, BE IT RESOLVED that the (Applicant's Governing Body) hereby: 1.
 Approves the filing of an application for the Habitat Conservation Fund Program; and 2.
 Certifies that said applicant has or will have available, prior to commencement of any work on the project included in this application, the required match and sufficient funds to complete the project; and 3.
 Certifies that the applicant has or will have sufficient funds to operate and maintain the project(s), and 4.
 Certifies that the applicant has reviewed, understands, and agrees to the provisions contained in the contract shown in the grant administration guide; and 5.
 Delegates the authority to (designated position) to conduct all negotiations, execute and submit all documents, including, but not limited to applications, agreements, amendments, payment requests and so on, which may be necessary for the completion of the project.
 6. Agrees to comply with all applicable federal, state and local laws, ordinances, rules, regulations and guidelines.
-Approved and Adopted theday of, 20 I, the undersigned, hereby certify that the foregoing resolution numberwas duly adopted by the ( Grantee's Governing Body ) following a roll call vote: Ayes: Noes: Absent: Clerk
+Approv ed and Adopted theday of, 20 ndersigned, hereby certify that the foregoing resolution numberwas duly adopted by the se's Governing Body) following a roll call vote: Ayes: Noes: Absent: Clerk

-GRANT SCOPE/Cost Estimate Form, MATCH Instructions
+GRANT SCOPE/Cost Estimate form, MATCH Instructions